-What is American Collegiate Live?
+What Is American Collegiate Live?

-“American Collegiate Live was built from the ground up with the classroom learning experience as the model,” says Alex Phillips, managing director of American Collegiate.
+“American Collegiate Live was built from the ground up with the classroom learning experience as the model,” says Alex Phillips, managing director of American Collegiate Live.
 “Every decision we have made, from curriculum development to technical IT decisions, was [to create] a highly interactive, engaging learning environment in which students can get to know one another and the faculty, just like they would in a face-to-face class.”

 With this distance learning program, you will: